South Street Diner

-South Street Diner, established in 1947, is a 24-hour, seven night a week diner in Boston's Leather District.
+South Street Diner is a 24/7 service diner in Boston's Leather District.
+It was established in 1947.

 History

 South Street Diner was built in 1947 by the Worcester Dining Company and was originally named the Blue Diner.
 The Food Network describes its busiest hours to be between 1AM and 4AM.

 Reception

-The diner was the subject of the 2012 documentary 24 Hours At The South Street Diner, directed by Melissa Dowler; the documentary was an official selection at IFF Boston, The Woods Hole Film Festiva l and New Filmmakers New York.
+The diner was the subject of the 2012 documentary 24 Hours At The South Street Diner, directed by Melissa Dowler; the documentary was an official selection at IFF Boston, The Woods Hole Film Festival and New Filmmakers New York.

 The diner has been frequented by celebrities, musicians, and A-listers over the years, including Don King, Donnie Wahlberg, Robert Plant, The Grateful Dead, Morgan Freeman, and Chris Evans.
 Other celebrities that have been at South Street Diner include Clay Buchholz, Kathy Griffin, Jackie Gleason, Jim Schultz, Kevin Hart, Christopher Walken, and 59th Texas Tech Masked Rider Cameron Hekkert.